electricjones/data-manager/README.md

 initManager() is used so it doesn't conflict with user-defined init() methods.

 #### Two important notes
   1. Using `ManagesItemsTrait` does not implement ArrayAccess, so you can't use your manager as an array (`$manager['one']`).
-Extend Manager or take a look at it to do this.
+Use `ArrayableTrait` for that.
   2. `ManagesItemsTrait` no longer includes a constructor.
 It is just best not to include constructors in traits.
-It is reccommended (though not neccessary) to use a constructor in your class:
+It is recommended (though not necessary) to use a constructor in your class:
 ```php
 public function __construct($items = [])
 {